 Results are reported with a 0.5g/t cut-off grade with 2m internal waste unless noted otherwise.
 Intercepts of 1m at less than 1g/t Au are not considered significant and are not reported.
-Areas shaded in blue represent assays between 5 to 10 gram/metres (length x Au grade), and areas shaded in yellow represent assays over 10 gram/metres and are considered significant.
-Blue font indicates assays were previously reported in the RC portion of the hole.
+Areas shaded in blue represent assays between 5 to 10 gram/metres (length x Au grade), and areas shaded in yellow represent assays over 10 gram/metres and are considered highly significant.